gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Upgrade to Groovy 2.3.6

 The version of Groovy that Gradle uses to compile and run build scripts has been upgraded from 2.3.4 to 2.3.6.
-This should be a non-breaking change.
+This should be a non-breaking change, but is mentioned as it is an update to a library that is used by all Gradle builds.

 ### Changed Java compiler integration for joint Java - Scala compilation